-California employees can file a wage claim with the California Labor Commissioner (aka CA Labor Board), or they can file a similar action in civil court.
+Wage claims help workers collect on unpaid wages and benefits.
+California employees can file a wage claim with the California Labor Commissioner (aka California Labor Board), or they can file a similar action in civil court.

-How to File a Wage Claim with the CA Labor Board
+How do I File a Wage Claim with the California Labor Board?

 To file a wage claim with the California Labor Board, an employee must fill out an “Initial Report or Claim” and deliver it to their local Labor Board office.

-Filling out the initial report or wage claim form is difficult.
+Filing a wage claim in California can be difficult.
 The wage claim form seems to ask contradictory questions; they are confusing too.
 The most troubling thing about filling out the wage claim form is that any mistakes you make may be used against you later.
-For example, if you mistakenly click the box “Were you paid overtime?” but you really have an overtime claim (even one you did not know you had), the lawyer for your employer may try to claim that you lied on your wage claim form.
+For example, if you mistakenly click the box “Were you paid overtime?” but you really have an unpaid overtime claim (even one you did not know you had), the lawyer for your employer may try to claim that you lied on your wage claim form.

+Another thing that commonly confuses people filing a wage claim is waiting time penalties.
 You do not need to write on your wage claim form that you are seeking “waiting time penalties” under California Labor Code section 203.
-The Labor Commissioner usually indicates on the official “complaint” form, which you do not need to fill out initially to file your wage claim, that you are seeking these penalties.
+The California Labor Commissioner usually indicates on the official “complaint” form, which you do not need to fill out initially to file your wage claim, that you are seeking these penalties.

 Once you fill out and sign your form, you must deliver it to your local Labor Commissioner office.

-Some labor board offices in California require you to fill out another form along with your wage claim.
+Some labor board offices with the California Department of Labor require you to fill out another form along with your wage claim.
 This form, which we call the Overtime and Meal Period Calculation Form, can be found here.
 This form is very difficult to fill out.

 Strauss & Strauss, APC has a tried-and-true system for filling out the Overtime and Meal Period Form.
-If you are hung up on how to fill out this form, contact Strauss & Strauss, APC to see if we can represent you in your wage claim.
+If you are hung up on how to fill out this form or have any questions about filing a wage claim in California, contact Strauss & Strauss, APC to see if we can represent you in your wage claim.

 How to File Your Wage Claim in Civil Court